Dallam School: History

 Dallam is a boarding school, the boarding house being on a separate site from that of the main school.

 In 2002, Mr Steven Holdup became Headteacher of the school.

 In 2010, the school brought the PE department down from the Heversham site with an all-weather astroturf pitch, and new sports facilities.

 In 2013, Mr William Bancroft became Headteacher of the school.

 In 2018, Mr Nigel Whittle became Headteacher of the school.

 In 2019, Ms Julie O'Connor became Executive Headteacher of the school.

 In 2021, Ms Rachael Williams became Headteacher of the school.

+In 2023, Mr Steven Henneberry became Headteacher of the school.